Umut Özsu

 “Ottoman International Law?” in Lâle Can, Michael Christopher Low, Kent F. Schull, and Robert Zens, eds., The Subjects of Ottoman International Law (Bloomington: Indiana University Press, 2020) 238–45.

-“The Historical Origins and Setting of the Friendly Relations Declaration” in Jorge E. Viñuales, ed., The Friendly Relations Declaration at 50: A Study of the Fundamental Principles of International Law After Half a Century (Cambridge: Cambridge University Press, 2020) 23–47.
+“The Historical Origins and Setting of the Friendly Relations Declaration” in Jorge E. Viñuales, ed., The UN Friendly Relations Declaration at 50: An Assessment of the Fundamental Principles of International Law (Cambridge: Cambridge University Press, 2020) 23–47.
 [Co-authored with Samuel Moyn.]

 “Genocide as Fact and Form” 21 (2020) Journal of Genocide Research 62–71.